 Osteoarthritis is often referred to as a degenerative joint disease, which usually develops slowly over time.
 It is a very common disease, typically associated with joint pain.
 For example, 6% of adults 30 years old or older have frequent knee pain.1,2

-With osteoarthritis, cartilage in the joint begins to break down and the amount of hyaluronic acid within the synovial fluid in the joint decreases, causing the fluid to become thinner and less functional.3,4 The break down of cartilage and the loss of hyaluronic acid in synovial fluid contributes to joint pain, stiffness, inflammation, swelling, and problems with moving your joint.3-5
+With osteoarthritis, cartilage in the joint begins to break down and the amount of hyaluronic acid within the synovial fluid in the joint decreases, causing the fluid to become thinner and less functional.3,4 The break down of cartilage and the loss of hyaluronic acid in synovial fluid contributes to pain, inflammation, swelling, and problems with moving your joint.3-5

 - Normal cartilage: Provides a smooth surface, allowing bones to move easily across each other.